MTNakata/AraVib/README.md

 mutants using data of ωd, which was calculated by AraVib, and growth traits.
 In addition, the AraVib_model_control program that assists to create a model for mutant detection by AraVibS is also included.

+How-to-use-AraVib is found in AraVib wiki: https://github.com/MTNakata/AraVib/wiki/How-to-use-AraVib

-How to use AraVib and AraVibS will be released on the wiki soon.
+How-to-use-AraVibS will be released in the wiki soon.

+How-to-transfer-movies is found in AraVib wiki: https://github.com/MTNakata/AraVib/wiki/How-to-transfer-movies-from-iPhone-iPad

 ## 2. Developmental environment